The Myth of Relentless Persistence

 Real-World Examples

-- Instagram started as a location-based check-in app called Burbn.
+Instagram started as a location-based check-in app called Burbn.
 The founders realized the idea wasnāt working, killed it, and pivoted to photo sharing.
+I remember using Burbn brieflyāit was clunky and confusing.
+Nobody was heartbroken when they shut it down, but millions would have missed out if they hadnāt pivoted to Instagram.

-- Twitter was born from a failed podcasting platform called Odeo.
+Twitter was born from a failed podcasting platform called Odeo.
 The founders recognized the market was gone and pivoted to microblogging.
+I actually knew someone who worked at Odeoāhe said the office mood went from depressed to electric within weeks of the pivot.
+The energy completely transformed.

 In each case, the founders didnāt stubbornly persist with a doomed idea.
 They listened to the evidence, killed what wasnāt working, and found success elsewhere.